Premier Children's Therapy Center

 Liz has over 20 years of clinical experience as a pediatric occupational therapist working with children with developmental delays in fine motor, motor coordination, autism, ADHD and sensory integration.

 Liz received her Master Degree from Brenau University in 1999.

 Michelle provides diagnostic and therapeutic expertise for developmental delays in fine motor/handwriting skills, sensory integration and Apraxia.
 She has conducted handwriting and cursive camps for children over the summer months.
 She works on site in the Hall County schools as well as in home care and here at the clinic.

 Michelle's Master Degree comes from Brenau University (1999).

 Jessica received a Bachelor of Science in Psychology from the University of Georgia.
-She also has a minor in Dance and certificate in Disability Studies integrating her passion for movement and advocacy!
+She also has a minor in Dance and a certificate in Disability Studies integrating her passion for movement and advocacy!
 She attended Brenau University and received her Master’s Degree in Occupational Therapy while working at Premier Children’s Therapy Center in an administrative role.

-Jessica has clinical fieldwork experience in outpatient therapy services working with children with ADHD, developmental delay, Cerebral Palsy, Down Syndrome, picky eating, general motor and coordination deficits, fine motor difficulties, and children on the Autism spectrum.
+Jessica has clinical fieldwork experience in outpatient therapy services working with children with ADHD, developmental delay, Cerebral Palsy, Down Syndrome, picky eating, general motor and coordination deficits, fine motor difficulties, sensory integration, and children on the Autism spectrum.
 She has been trained in the Sequential Oral Sensory (SOS) Feeding Approach to address picky eating,

 Jessica is drawn to outpatient pediatric therapy services because of the ability to form relationships with both children and their families in order to provide the best possible outcome for her patients.
 She is eager to work with other members of your child’s support team including other therapists, teachers, medical professionals, and (most importantly) their caregivers!